 6.1 PA Housing's Data Protection Policy details how staff must handle personal information.
 Additionally, staff undergo training in this area.
-If complainants have concerns or are dissatisfied with how we've managed their personal information throughout our complaints process, they can consult our Customer Privacy Notice on our website, contact our Data Protection Officer, or notify the Information Commissioner's Office.
+If residents have concerns or are dissatisfied with how we've managed their personal information throughout our complaints process, they can consult our Resident Privacy Notice on our website, contact our Data Protection Officer (DPO), or notify the Information Commissioner's Office (ICO).